A commitment to change.

 Making gender equality a priority

 In July 2015 City launched the Gender Equality Working Group (GEWG) to lead and co-ordinate activity that will support City in developing and delivering its gender equality objectives.
-The GEWG is chaired by Professor Giulia Iori, Professor of Economics, and the Executive Committee sponsor is Professor Richard Verrall, Vice-President.
+The GEWG is chaired by Professor Giulia Iori, Professor of Economics.
 On these pages you will find information about the GEWG, what’s happening with the Gender Equality project, the Athena SWAN Charter and how you can get involved.

 On International Women's Day 2016 City hosted a thought provoking panel debate chaired by ITV’s Penny Marshall.
 At the event, three leading academics from City discussed whether gender parity is possible and if so, how it can be achieved.
 See video highlights of the event, titled 'Is parity possible?'